Beginning Doula Workshops

 - DONA Certification Requirements

-- Discussion about Racial Disparities in Birth Outcomes
+- How Community Doulas Mend Racial Disparities in Birth Outcomes

 - Ethical and Fun Social Media Practices

 A detailed outline is included in your registration confirmation.

 All three days meet from 8:30 a.m. to 5:45 p.m. with a one hour lunch break on Day 1 and 2, and 45 minutes on Day 3 (eating in class after break is fine).